federicotorrielli/blog/content/posts/ai_ethics.md

 2. Axiological pressure: humans are pluralistic and uncertain about value.
 3. Catastrophe pressure: low-probability errors can be existentially large.

-If a definition of AI ethics does not reckon with all three, it is at best aspirational.
+If a definition of AI ethics does not reckon with all three, it is at best... aspirational.

-## The definition in prose
+## The definition

 An AI system is ethical to the degree that the causal impact of its policy converges toward what an ideally informed and reflectively stable aggregation of human values would choose, discounted by the risk of catastrophic misalignment.

-## The mathematical backbone
+## The math

 $$
 \pi^{*} \;=\; \arg\max_{\pi}\Bigl[